 (1) Information on American electricity use comes from US government’s Energy Information Administration (http://www.eia.gov/energyexplained/index.cfm?page=electricity_in_the_United_States ); world figures on electricity use are from public domain material from the CIA World Factbook website (https://www.cia.gov/library/publications/the-world-factbook/index.html ).
 Information on fuel sources of Duluth’s electricity come the website of our investor-owned utility, Minnesota Power at (http://www.mnpower.com/CustomerService/CostDisclosure?TargetFrame=_blank ) Minnesota Power reports coal at 56.8 % of its fuel mix but also notes that an additional 16.2% of its fuel sources come from purchases from other coal, nuclear and natural gas power plants throughout the region.

-In partnership with the Vermont Law School Energy Clinic, Solar Commons is creating a robust business model for low-income community trust-owned solar in the United States.
-Based on analysis of our demonstration projects, we will present our findings in several public venues: on this website you will find our white papers, case studies, and feasibility studies.
-There will be a law review article by the faculty and students who have innovated the Solar Commons community trust ownership model.
-A short book of public scholarship will tell the broader story of Solar Commons and community trust ownership for the poor.
+Solar Commons research is currently underway in partnership with the Vermont Law School Energy Clinic and other university researchers.
+Our website will make these research results available to open a pathway for low-income community trust-owned solar in the United States.
+You can expect white papers, case studies, market and feasibility studies, and a law review article by the faculty, students and community partners innovating Solar Commons community trust ownership models.
+A short book of public scholarship by Kathryn Milun will tell the broader story of Solar Commons and community trust ownership for community empowerment.

-Solar Commons recognizes that community-owned solar is an important but often overlooked area in our energy transition.
+We recognize that community-owned solar is an important but often overlooked area in our energy transition.
 Individual rooftop and utility scale, investor-owned solar are and will be part of our clean energy landscape.
-However, the diverse benefits that can come from capturing solar commonwealth for the poor through the ancient and contemporary tool of community trust ownership remains to be explored.
+However, the diverse benefits that can come from capturing solar commonwealth for underserved neighborhoods through the ancient and contemporary tool of community trust ownership remains to be explored.

-In the fall of 2016, Solar Commons sponsored a conference entitled Social Change Through Community Solar.
-We hosted a speaker from India to talk about his work installing community trust solar for remote, indigenous villages in Maharashtra.
-And we invited local community solar developers and installers and a public artist who is also a trained solar installer to speak about their work.
+In the fall of 2016, Solar Commons researchers organized a conference entitled Social Change Through Community Solar.
+With sponsorship from the University of Minnesota and others, a speaker from India talked about his work installing community trust solar for remote, indigenous villages in Maharashtra.
+Local community solar developers and installers and a public artist/trained solar installer also spoke about their work.